DysAnia1013/LC_Mod/BepInEx/plugins/scoopy-Scoopys_Variety_Mod/README.md

 ## Known issues
 - All players must have matching config values or sync issues will occur.
-- Spray cans don't work consistently on dungeon assets.
+- Spray cans don't work on some on dungeon assets.
 - Some enemies have pathing issues.
 - Some lighting bleedthrough issues.